joncheng-dev/PlacesYouveBeen-C-/README.md

 4. Open the browser to _https://localhost:5001_.
 If you cannot access localhost:5001 it is likely because you have not configured a .NET developer security certificate for HTTPS.
 To learn about this, review this lesson: [Redirecting to HTTPS and Issuing a Security Certificate](https://www.learnhowtoprogram.com/c-and-net/basic-web-applications/redirecting-to-https-and-issuing-a-security-certificate).

 ## Known Bugs

+- Currently, user can enter only one 'companion' and one 'picture' in the input fields available.